diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/inventions/022_generative_financial_instrument_design.md

 2. The method of claim 1, wherein the desired financial outcomes include at least two of: risk tolerance, desired yield, or level of principal protection.

 3. The method of claim 1, wherein the structured description is a term sheet defining the instrument's composition and payoff profile.

+**Mathematical Justification:**
+Let a user's preference be a vector `U = (risk, yield, term, ...)`.
+Let `I` be the universe of all possible financial instruments.
+Let `P(i, U)` be a payoff function that scores how well an instrument `i ∈ I` matches the user's preferences `U`.
+The goal is to solve for `i* = argmax_{i ∈ I} P(i, U)`.
+This is an inverse problem: find the instrument that produces a desired payoff profile.
+The generative AI model `G_AI` is a function that approximates the inverse of `P`: `G_AI(U) → i'`, where `i'` is a near-optimal instrument.

+**Proof of Novelty:** Traditional systems require selecting from a pre-existing, finite set of instruments `I' ⊂ I`.
+The present invention does not select; it generates.
+It constructs a new point `i'` in the vast, continuous space of `I`.
+The system is proven novel as it moves from a search problem to a generative one, enabling the creation of financial instruments that may not have previously existed but are optimally tailored to the user's specific utility function `U`. `Q.E.D.`